 - The members of the Audit Committee are appointed with a Rector's decree, hold office for three years and may be renewed only once.
 Committee members may not be employees of the University.

-- If the disciplinary procedure may result in a penalty greater than censure or at the Rector’s request, the Disciplinary Board conducts an investigation phase launched by the Rector according to Article 10, paragraph 2 p), having heard the Rector or his/her delegate and the teacher subject to disciplinary action, who may be assisted by counsel.
-The Disciplinary Board issues a final opinion within 30 days from the start of the process, submitting it to the Board of Governors.
+- If the disciplinary procedure is such that it may result in a penalty greater than censure, or at the Rector’s request, the Disciplinary Committee conducts an investigation phase launched by the Rector according to Article 10, paragraph 2 p), having heard the Rector or his/her delegate and the teacher subject to disciplinary action, who may be assisted by counsel.
+The Disciplinary Committee issues a binding final opinion within 30 days from the start of the process, submitting it to the Board of Governors

-- The process expires if the decision referred to in the preceding paragraph is not made within 180 days from the date of the transmission of documents to the Board of Governors.
+- The proceeding expires if the decision referred to in the preceding paragraph is not taken within 180 days from the date of the transmission of documents to the Board of Governors.